 • Prompt action will always improve the likelihood of success.

-• Do not try to wash or rub minor spills as this will affect the fabric structure, maybe causing pilling.
+• Do not try to wash or rub minor spills on fabric as the structure could be affected, maybe causing pilling or shrinkage.
 Always mop up a spillage working from the outside of it inwards to avoid it spreading.

 It may be necessary to apply several layers to ensure the optimum level of protection is achieved.